ming2k/typio/README.md

-# Input Method Framework
+# Typio

-A lightweight and extensible input method framework written in C.
+A smart input method framework focus on user data.

-## Features

-- Modular design
-- Unicode support
-- Cross-platform compatibility
-- Easy integration
-- Extensible architecture

-## Building